Margaret Ryan

+Margaret Ryan (1944–2019) was a Scottish children's writer.

+Biography

-Margaret Ryan (1944–2019) was a children's writer who lived in St. Andrews, Scotland.
-She was born and raised in the town of Paisley, Scotland.
+Ryan was born and raised in the town of Paisley, Scotland.
 She went to the University of Glasgow, where she met her husband, John, at a dance, and they had two children, Susie and Jonathan.

-She had a long career as a primary school teacher before becoming a full-time writer for children.
+She had a long career as a primary-school teacher before becoming a full-time writer for children.
 She was the writer of the Airy Fairy books.

+Ryan lived in St. Andrews, Scotland.